-Attendance at arts activities has increased from 4.0 million in the two years to 2004 (the baseline period) to a peak of 10.826 million in the two years to June 2014.
+Attendance at arts activities has increased from 4.0 million in the two years to 2004 (the baseline period) to a peak of 11.445 million in the two-year period to June 2016.
 The progress on this target is rated as ‘positive movement’.

 Department of State Development